 "Although I work for a technology company, we have not utilized technology even a fraction of its value.
 It's similar to being married to a doctor who is never around to treat the family illnesses."

-The hope: "The Internet breaks down the regionality of global creative content, allowing us to compete on a par with all others.
+"The Internet breaks down the regionality of global creative content, allowing us to compete on a par with all others.
 Our way of bringing together multicultural creativity at a lower cost than the West will allow us to make full use of the sleepless Internet market."

 "Eventually our industry [ construction] is going to see the light.
 It is those companies that work with the technology now that will be ahead in the future."